 It also can be easier to get injured on a stairmaster because you are moving vertically instead of horizontally.
 You’ll have to fight against gravity more, which can potentially lead to injuries.

-If you run at a high intensity, you could burn close to 700 calories while the same high intensity on the stairmaster will be closer to 400 calories.
+If you run at a high intensity, you could burn close to 700 calories in a typical workout.
+The same high intensity on the stairmaster will net you closer to 400 calories.
 However, if you have a slower running pace or walk on the treadmill, the stairmaster will be the better option.

-The reason why is because the treadmill is a pure cardio machine meaning that you aren’t dealing with anything except cardio.
+The reason why is because the treadmill is a pure cardio machine.
+You aren’t dealing with anything except cardio.
 By contrast, the stairmaster mixes cardio and resistance training, giving your lower body more of a strength workout but not giving you as much cardio.

 Depending on how hard you go and what you’re trying to accomplish, the treadmill will likely give you a better workout in the same amount of time.
 You’ll be able to burn more calories and therefore more fat on the treadmill than on the stairmaster.